What to Look for When Buying a Car: Your New Car Checklist

 • Layout of the dashboard: Take a good look at the vehicle’s dashboard.
 Are things located in places that are intuitive to you?
 How easy will it be to adjust the climate control or sound system while driving?
 Do you like the overall appearance of the gauges and control panel?

 • Location of cup holders: This is something that many people overlook during a test drive.
-You are not likely to have a cup of coffee or a soda with you at the time.
-Be sure to check out where the cup holders are located.
+You are not likely to have a cup of coffee or a soda with you at the time, but be sure to locate the cup holders and note if you like the placement.
 Are there enough cup holders to accommodate all passengers?
-Are they located in a position that allows for ease of access?
-If you have a cup in the cup holder, will it be blocking other things you may want to access?
+Are they in a position that allows for easy access?
+If you have a cup in the holder, will it block other things you may want to access?

 • Space for electronics and other items: Does this car provide a convenient place for you to put your cellphone?
 What about your purse or other items you are likely to have with you?